jwt-scala/jwt-scala/README.md

 # JWT Scala 4.2.0

 Scala support for JSON Web Token ([JWT](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token)).
-Supports Java 8+, Scala 2.11.x, Scala 2.12.x and Scala 2.13.0.
+Supports Java 8+, Scala 2.11, Scala 2.12 and Scala 2.13.
 Dependency free.
 Optional helpers for Play Framework, Play JSON, Json4s Native, Json4s Jackson, Circe, uPickle, Spray JSON and Argonaut.

+⚠️ Looking for maintainers.
+This lib is totally production ready, it's used in several projects already and works fine.
+But I moved away from Scala and won't maintain it anymore.
+It's been pretty stable over the last few years, most of the work is upgrading dependency versions and ensuring cross-compatibility.
+If you are using this lib yourself and have some motivation to take care of it, consider reaching out to me.

 ## Pick the right tool for the right job